 linear perspective was established as science before the aerial, as

-drawing and composition preceded colouring.
+nd composition preceded colouring.

 The perspective of colours depends upon their powers to reflect the